sanjog-shrestha/Docker/To-Do App with Docker Compose/To-Do App with Docker Compose.md

 A lightweight backend framework used to create the to-do API.
 - MongoDB (Docker Image):
 Acts as the data store for the to-do application.
-- Postman / curl:
+- PowerShell (Invoke-RestMethod):
-Used to test the REST API endpoints from the host.
+Used to test the REST API endpoints directly from the Windows host:
 - Windows 11 Host:
 Base platform to run Docker containers and access exposed APIs on http://localhost.